Surgeon Cognitive Dashboard — Case Study

 X-axis detail: Normalized arousal = fused TEPR + HRV index ∈ [0,1].

 • Maps to Dashboard.
-We fuse TEPR (↑) and HRV (↓) into a normalized arousal index ∈ [0,1].
+The system fuses TEPR (↑) and HRV (↓) into a normalized arousal index ∈ [0,1].
 Alerts fire when the index leaves the optimal band [lo, hi].

 • Wider band → fewer alerts, gentler coaching.